 Start of term – just browsing all content

-- Check the course readiness article for what is expected for Week 0
+- Check the course readiness article (2022 update) for what is expected for Week 0

 - If content is not visible and is due to be released, give an indication to students of when materials will be available and where to find them.

-- Hidden items in Learn do not show anything at all, not even a placeholder.
+- Scheduled items in Drupal and hidden items in Learn do not show anything at all, not even a placeholder.
 If all content is hidden a student will see an empty page.

 Week to week, looking for specific materials to support their studies for a specific week

 - Be sure to identify the week number in titles and links, you can include the date too if relevant